 But how can food and beverage manufacturers feel confident that their PPE suppliers are up to the job?

-Here Craig Stasik, Industry Sector Manager at RS, and Rob Russell, PPE Business Unit Sales Director at RS Group, share their insights.
+Here Craig Stasik, Industry Sector Manager at RS, and Rob Russell, PPE Business Unit Sales Director at RS Safety Solutions, share their insights.
 Both have a wealth of sector experience to draw upon having spent years at food and beverage PPE specialist Needlers, now part of the RS Group, before taking up their current roles.

 Protect your people, protect your product